 Ruth S. Harley University Center

 One South Avenue

-Plus Panels, Breakout Sessions, Resource Walkway, and Bookstore.
-An exciting day with speakers, presentations, panels and breakouts relevant to professionals, family members and individuals with ASD.
+Plus Continental Breakfast, Breakout Sessions, Resource Walkway, and Bookstore.
+An exciting day with speakers, presentations, and breakouts relevant to professionals, family members and individuals with ASD.

 Thanks to everyone, our speakers, conference attendees, volunteers, sponsors, and exhibitors who made our 2017 Spring Conference another success!

 Education and Lifelong Learning for Students on the Autism Spectrum

 Brenda Smith Myles, Ph.D.